Skip to content

 • Sessions — events typically wake an agent in a session.

-• Tool calls — events emit tool calls; tool calls are how the LLM and runtime communicate.
+• Agent runtime overview — events emit tool calls; tool calls are how the LLM and runtime communicate.